-A motivation letter addressing the foundation of your interest in law and the reasons why you have selected the University of London study program at AAU.
+A motivation letter addressing the foundation of your interest in law and the reasons why you have selected the University of London study programme at AAU.
 Your motivational letter must be a minimum of 350 words and not exceed 600.
 Plagiarism of any part of the motivation letter is considered a serious violation of academic integrity and of AAU’s internal rules and will lead to the rejection of your application.

 Details regarding financial aid and scholarships can be found here.

 AAU as a branch of a European foreign higher education institution (pursuant to Act no. 111/1998 Coll. on Higher Education Institutions, Part XIV, Section 93d) fulfilled the information obligations and was registered by the Ministry of Education, Youth and Sports on 16 November 2017.

 Thus, the study of the students has been made equal to study at higher education institutions in the Czech Republic under the State Social Support Act or under the Pension Insurance Act (students have the legal status of a student for these purposes).

 “I enjoyed engaging with people and their cultures from around the world.
 In connection with their top tier education, you are offered a unique opportunity to start your career on an international level and make valued connections for your professional future.
 Make the most out of it!”

 Jan Sleis, Law alumnus, Trainee Solicitor at Hughes Paddison, UK